alexfilipe/8-puzzle-solver/README.md

 # 8-Puzzle Solver

-This project implements a solver for the 8-Puzzle Problem using the A* search algorithm, enabling use two different heuristics.
+This project implements a solver for the 8-Puzzle Problem using the A* search algorithm, enabling use of two different heuristics.

+The heuristic #2 implementation is able to find solutions of great depth (number of steps) -- e.g. 23 steps -- very quickly.

 The objective of the 8-Puzzle Problem is to find a step-by-step solution to a puzzle with 8 numbers, where the only movements allowed are single permutations